 Popular Yorkie Grooming Styles

-When it comes to hair cuts, personal preference is always best.
+In answer to the question of how to cut Yorkshire Terrier haircuts, personal preference is always best.
 However, there are 3 extremely popular cuts that many owners choose for their furry friend:

 1. Puppy Cut